evangboucher/DynaDoc/README.md

 ### Who do I talk to? ###

-Questions, comments, suggestions, and/or concerns can be sent to Evan Boucher or create an issue in the Issues Tracker here on Bitbucket.
+Questions, comments, suggestions, and/or concerns can be sent to Evan Boucher or create an issue in the Issues Tracker here on GitHub.

 * Evan Boucher
 * Please open issues if you discover a problem or to request a new feature.